top of page

 What Is Peripheral Neuropathy?

 Peripheral neuropathy refers to a group of conditions caused by damage to the nerves connecting your brain and spinal cord to the rest of the body.
+This type of pain is notoriously difficult to treat.
+The drugs used tend to have significant side effects.
+Therapies fail to provide long-lasting relief.

 What Are the Symptoms?